Newsteinwell/Newsteinwell.github.io/_posts/2018-01-03-before-retrain.markdown

 <img align="center" width="600" height="450" src="/assets/image/before_train/ssd/image2.png">
 <img align="center" width="600" height="400" src="/assets/image/before_train/ssd/image3.png">

 As you can see, the result is pretty bad, only the middle one is detected with leaf (and the leaf is recognized as cake).
+The first and third one with nothing be detected.

-### ssd + mobilenet + coco
+### faster_rcnn + resnet50 + coco
 In the [model zoo][model zoo], this combination is the faster one, but it's performance is near the worst one.
 Without retrain, it's detection result shows as following:

 <img align="center" width="600" height="430" src="/assets/image/before_train/faster_resnet_coco/image1.png">
 <img align="center" width="600" height="450" src="/assets/image/before_train/faster_resnet_coco/image2.png">
 <img align="center" width="600" height="400" src="/assets/image/before_train/faster_resnet_coco/image3.png">

+This model give a better result than the former (ssd).
+But still not that good.

 # data preparing
  You can find the `water lily` images on [Google][google] or [Baidu][baidu] image but you can also take water lily photo by yourself.
 Here are some examples collected by me: